-The nuns in Rome's Sant'Ambrogio della Massima were subjected to sexual initiation rites, as well as threesomes.
-Even after the convent's founder, Maria Agnese Firrao, was kicked out, other nuns filled her shoes.
-By the 1850s, Mistress of Novices Maria Luisa was swapping bodily fluids with nuns, forging letters from the Virgin Mary, and plotting to poison anyone who questioned her methods.
-These scandalous truths, buried in the Vatican Archives for decades, only emerged when scholar Hubert Wolf cracked the case wide open in The Nuns of Sant’Ambrogio.
-But the real shocker is how far the nuns went to hide their secrets.
+The nuns in Rome's Sant'Ambrogio della Massima were subjected to sexual initiation rites, sometimes involving upwards of three people.
+Even after the convent's founder, Maria Agnese Firrao, was removed from her position, other nuns filled her shoes.
+By the 1850s, Mistress of Novices Maria Luisa was enforcing salacious trysts between herself and the nuns in her convent, forging letters from the Virgin Mary, and threatening anyone who questioned her methods.
+These illicit truths, buried in the Vatican Archives for decades, only emerged when scholar Hubert Wolf cracked the case wide open in The Nuns of Sant’Ambrogio.
+Even more shocking, however, are the lengths to which these nuns went to hide their secrets.

-The Mistress Of Novices Ordered Nuns To Have Sex With Her
+The Mistress Of Novices Ordered Nuns To Sleep With Her

-The Convent's Founder Had A Threesome With A Priest And A Nun
+The Convent's Founder Had A Three-Way Encounter With A Priest And A Nun

-The convent's founder, Maria Agnese Firrao, was involved in several sex scandals during the early 19th century.
-Although she had been a spiritual advisor to Pope Leo XII, Firrao found herself in serious trouble when her sexual misdeeds became public.
+The convent's founder, Maria Agnese Firrao, was involved in several scandals during the early 19th century.
+Although she had been a spiritual advisor to Pope Leo XII, Firrao found herself in hot water when her misdeeds became public.

-Forged Letters From The Virgin Mary Encouraged The Sexual Assault
+Forged Letters From The Virgin Mary Encouraged The Assault

-Mistress of Novices Maria Luisa wasn't just having sex with the other nuns: she was also carrying on with one of the convent's Jesuit confessors.
-When the two met up at night, they shook off suspicion by saying it was for religious communing.
+Mistress of Novices Maria Luisa wasn't just sleeping with the other nuns: she was also carrying on with one of the convent's Jesuit confessors.
+When the two met up at night, they shook off suspicion by citing reasons of religious communing.

-The Confessor Claimed The Sex Was Spiritual Rather Than Lustful
+The Confessor Claimed Their Acts Were Spiritual Rather Than Lustful

-One of the confessors at Sant'Ambrogio had a secret: he was living under an assumed name.
+One of the confessors at Sant'Ambrogio harbored a secret: he was living under an assumed name.
 He was actually Joseph Kleutgen, an advisor to the pope and a leading theologian.
-In 1848, Kleutgen began an affair with one of the nuns, and during the Inquisition trial, the confessor admitted that he had multiple sexual encounters with Maria Luisa.
+In 1848, Kleutgen began an affair with one of the nuns, and during the Inquisition trial, the confessor admitted that he had multiple carnal encounters with Maria Luisa.

-Kleutgen tried to defended himself.
-The sex, he insisted, was purely spiritual.
-It was not about lust at all, Kleutgen claimed, but about religion.
-Even though he confessed, Kleutgen faced only mild punishment.
-The Inquisition ordered him confined to a Jesuit house for two years, and was stripped of any role in hearing confessions.
+Kleutgen tried to defend himself.
+Their affair, he insisted, was purely spiritual; not about lust, Kleutgen claimed, but about religion.
+Even though he confessed, Kleutgen suffered only mild punishment: the Inquisition ordered him confined to a Jesuit house for two years, and he was stripped of any role in hearing confessions.